NeryCaballero/REST-API-flask/README.md

 ## Extras:
+1. GET: /
     - Use render_template() method to render 'index.html' as home.
     - Display an alert with all stores information.
     - Test home endpoint on a browser.